reesberrett/startup/README.md

 - **CSS** - applying style that looks good and adapts to different screen sizes
 - **JavaScript** - using for code for login, "likes", and for retreiving weather data
-- **Service** - backend service with endpoints for -login
+- **Service** - backend service with endpoints for
+  - login
-   -retrieving and submiting "likes"
+  - retrieving and submiting "likes"
-   -retreiving data about weather
+  - retreiving data about weather
 - **DB** - stores user data and "likes" in a database
 - **Login** - registers and logs in users and storres their credentials in database
 - **WebSocket** - each user's "like" is visible to others